outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - how do you filter these useful structures to find the most useful structures to focus on when solving problems in these systems
         - for example, how do you identify 'incentives' and 'cooperation' as particularly useful structures in agent-based systems:
           - 'incentives' are structures that simplify most other structures & 'cooperation' is a structure that simplifies the function of 'fulfilling intents' by 'distributing/sharing costs like responsibility to share inputs like information and share benefits', which is particularly useful bc benefit/cost is a core structure in agent-based games
-          - so these are useful structures by default, but they also decompose & standardize other useful structures into simpler structures that align with the core structures of the complex system, allowing efficient comparisons between alternate routes between states (like different positions or different resources) - in other words, they are a useful 'reducing structure' or 'simplifying structure', 'reduce' and 'simplify' being core interaction functions between problems/solutions, so having structures that fulfill those 'reduce' or 'simplify' functions that are useful for problem-solving is useful by definition
+          - so these are useful structures by default, but they also decompose & standardize other useful structures into simpler structures that align with the core structures of the complex system, allowing efficient comparisons between alternate routes between states (like different positions or different resources) - in other words, they are a useful 'reducing structure' or 'simplifying structure', 'reduce' and 'simplify' being core interaction functions & interim functions enabling interactions between problems/solutions, so having structures that fulfill those 'reduce' or 'simplify' functions that are useful for problem-solving is useful by definition
+        - you can filter these structures by which structures fulfill useful intents like 'reduce' or 'simplify' for other useful structures
+          - like how 'incentives' simplifies other useful structures like 'a system of games'

       - when understanding a system of agents, do you think in terms of the following interfaces & interface combinations
         - physical agent system